About Edgar Cayce

 - First, are the functions of carrying out the work of the A.R.E.

-- Second, are the functions as part of the Region organizational needs.
+- Second, are the functions as part of the VAI organizational needs.

 - Third, are the functions in providing a healthy, supportive and enlivening group for its members.

-The Area Team may assume most of the responsibility for public outreach through retreats, workshops, books, products and tapes, as well as support to members and groups within the area.
+The Area Team may assume most of the responsibility for public outreach through retreats, workshops, books, products and audio-visual-media, as well as support to members and study groups within the area.
 The Area Team is responsible for fiscal accountability and financial support of the work in the Region.
-Income beyond expenses accrued by the Area Team is not regarded as exclusively for its own: neither is it the property of the Region.
-The percentages and amounts to be retained by the Area Team and those sent to the Region account are determined by the Region Core Team and the representative of the Area Team, and these may be adjusted from year to year.
+Income beyond expenses accrued by the Area Team is not regarded as exclusively as its own: neither is it the property of the VAI.
+The percentages and amounts to be retained by the Area Team and those sent to the A.R.E. account are determined by the representative of the Area Team, and these may be adjusted from year to year.

-The Area Team Coordinator (ATC) is selected by the Area Team, with the ratification of the Region Coordinator.
-The Area Team Coordinator also is a member of the Region Core Team.
-This gives him or her immediate access to all information at the Region level and gives the Area Team representation in the Region Core Team’s planning.
+The Area Team Coordinator (ATC) is selected by the Area Team, with the ratification of the A.R.E.
+The Area Team Coordinator also is a member of the VAI Group.
+This gives him or her immediate access to all information at the VAI level and gives the Area Team representation in the planning.
 The ATC keeps people in touch with information, situations, conditions, people and resources.

 The Area Team Coordinator qualifications are: